jeannie2/Security-Card/README.md

 Simple Vue.js project

 ## Technologies
-This project was made using Vue.js and vanilla-tilt-vue
+This project was made using Vue.js and vanilla-tilt-vue npm package

 ## How to use
 Fill out form and submit.
 Click “open” button to view card.
 Close by clicking “x” on top right corner of card.